Human Papillomavirus Viruses (HPV)

 Girls who received two doses in Grade 4 do not need a third dose in Secondary 3.

 In the vaccination program for girls at school, two doses are given in Elementary 4.
-Québec experts believe that two doses of the vaccine (one dose in the fall and one dose in the spring) administered to girls in the fourth Grade are sufficient to protect them against HPV.
-A number of Canadian studies have recently shown that it is not necessary to administer a third dose to girls who received two doses at six month intervals in Grade 4.
+Two doses of the vaccine (one dose in the fall and one dose in the spring) administered to girls in the fourth Grade are sufficient to protect them against HPV.

 Protection lasts for a number of years.
 Studies are being conducted around the world to evaluate long-term protection.
 If necessary, a booster dose will be given later to prolong protection.